 VPN allows you to change your location & unlock geo-blocked content

 To avoid the geo-blocking, you’ll need a VPN (Virtual private network).
-This cloaks your IP address, allowing you to connect to servers across the globe, including those in countries where streaming Champions League Top 16 is possible.
+This cloaks your IP address, allowing you to connect to servers across the globe, including those in countries where streaming Champions League is possible.

 Streaming in HD requires 5 Mbps and 25 Mbps for UHD (4K).
-This means you need a VPN that is fast and has many servers to avoid long loading times and low quality.
+This means you need a VPN that is fast and has many servers to avoid long loading times and low video quality.

-Unlock the Top 16 stream with NordVPN
+Unlock the quarter-finals with NordVPN

-NordVPN will help you stream the UEFA Champions League Top 16 matches from any location.
+NordVPN will help you stream the UEFA Champions League matches from any location.
 NordVPN is the most secure, award-winning VPN service that enables smooth streaming on Windows, Mac, iOS, Android, and other devices.

-Chances are you might want to watch the Champions League Top 16 on multiple devices.
+Chances are you might want to watch the Champions League quarter-finals on multiple devices.
 That’s why it’s good to see if a VPN has an app for your devices to avoid manual configuration.
 What’s more, different VPNs offer a different number of simultaneous connections – some give three while others allow seven or more.

 While security might not be the most crucial point when choosing a VPN for UEFA Champions League streaming, it’s always best to select a provider that’s not from a 5 Eyes alliance and hasn’t been involved in any scandals involving user data logging.

-Finally, VPN price doesn’t always tell the story of its quality, that’s why you should look at the overall ranking of each service.
+Finally, VPN price doesn’t always tell the story of its quality; that’s why you should look at the overall ranking of each service.
 Chances are you will be able to save money and also get a better option.